Economic growth is usually measured with gross domestic product (GDP) or gross national product (GNP).

-If GDP is rising, more goods and services are being created and sold in the United States.
-Essentially, if GDP is positive, we’re experiencing economic growth.
-The higher it is, the faster the economy is growing.
+If GDP is rising, more goods and services are being produced and sold in the United States.
+In other words, a positive change in GDP signals economic growth - the higher it is, the faster the economy is growing.

-Our US economy goes through a pattern of cycles over time.
-Sometimes the economy expands, unemployment levels are low, and consumer confidence is high.
-When GDP rises, it reflects an expansionary or expanding economy.
+The U.S. economy tends to move through cycles over time.
+During some periods, the economy expands, unemployment is low, and consumer confidence is high.
+When GDP rises, it reflects an expansionary (or expanding) economy.

-A low-interest rate environment and tax-friendly laws help create and continue this cycle.
-When money is easy to obtain in terms of borrowing or through employment, people and businesses tend to spend that money, which grows the economy.
+A low-interest-rate environment and tax-friendly laws can support this cycle.
+When borrowing is easier and jobs are available, people and businesses tend to spend more, which helps the economy grow.

-No good thing lasts forever, though.
-Eventually, the economy will peak, although knowing when this will happen is difficult to pinpoint.
-Excluding the economic downturn due to COVID, the US economy has been expanding essentially since the end of the Great Recession, starting around mid-2009.
+Eventually, the economy will peak, although it’s difficult to identify the peak in real time.
+Excluding the economic downturn due to COVID, the U.S. economy has been expanding essentially since the end of the Great Recession, starting around mid-2009.
 There have been signals of an upcoming recession that have not yet materialized, but the economy continues to grow.

-Eventually, the economy will recede (shrink), no matter how much the government (including the Federal Reserve*, the US central bank) may try to prevent it.
-As we’ve discussed, a recession occurs when GDP levels fall for two straight quarters (6 months).
-In some cases, this can be due to a “bubble” in a specific sector.
-For example, the US housing bubble contributed to the Great Recession.
+Eventually, the economy will recede (shrink), no matter how much the government (including the Federal Reserve*, the U.S. central bank) may try to prevent it.
+As discussed, a recession occurs when GDP levels fall for two straight quarters (6 months).
+In some cases, a recession is triggered by a “bubble” in a specific sector.
+For example, the U.S. housing bubble contributed to the Great Recession.
 Real estate prices rose significantly (inflation); to reduce inflation, the Federal Reserve raised interest rates, which in turn reduced economic activity.

 *While the Federal Reserve and monetary policy is an important topic for the SIE exam, it is unlikely you’ll encounter any specific Series 7 test questions on these concepts.
 For context, the Fed controls the money supply with two goals in mind - economic growth and manageable inflation levels.

 At a certain point, the economy “bottoms out” at the trough.
-This is when the economy reaches its lowest point, but it’s difficult to pinpoint when this will occur (like it’s difficult to pinpoint an economic peak).
+This is the economy’s lowest point, and - like a peak - it’s difficult to identify precisely when it’s happening.

 Generally speaking, an economic trough typically involves the following:

-The economy starts to recover when GDP levels begin rising again, signaling an expanding economy.
-Job openings become abundant again, consumer confidence begins to rise, and spending starts to accelerate.
-Recovery and expansion are essentially the same; however, recovery occurs after an economic recession.
+The economy starts to recover when GDP begins rising again, signaling a return to expansion.
+Job openings become more available, consumer confidence tends to rise, and spending accelerates.
+Recovery and expansion are closely related; the key difference is that recovery describes the period right after a recession.

 To summarize, economies tend to follow these cycles over time.
 We typically see the cycles fall in this order: